 Subject matters include: the natural & cultural history, geology, marine and terrestrial habitats, flora and fauna, and the “nowadays ways of life” of NW Washington depending on the Adventure and your curiosity.

-Skagit Guided Adventures reserves the right to substitute, modify or terminate the tour if weather or other unforeseen circumstances compromise the safety of the group.
+Skagit Guided Adventures reserves the right to substitute, modify or terminate the tour without a refund if weather or other unforeseen circumstances compromise the safety of the group while on tour.

 Yes, please contact me.

 Do you offer Guided Adventures in any other language?

 Yes, all Adventures can be guided in Spanish.
 Hablo Espanol!